Ketel Marte Player Props: Diamondbacks vs. Rockies

 Ketel Marte At The Plate

-- Marte is batting .258 with seven doubles, two triples, two home runs and three walks.
+- Marte has seven doubles, two triples, three home runs and three walks while batting .258.

-- Marte has reached base via a hit in 16 games this season (of 24 played), and had multiple hits in six of those games.

-- He has homered in two of 24 games played this year, and in 2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.